X

 How to Claim Mileage Deductions and Business Car Expenses

 Fortunately, there is a silver lining.
-When it comes time to file your , your car expenses can also help lower your if you can deduct them as a business expense.
-Here’s how to make sure you get the tax deductions you deserve.
+When it comes time to file your taxes, your car expenses cantranslate to tax savings if you can deduct them as a business expense.
+Here’s how to make sure you get the tax you deserve.

-You can deduct your vehicle expenses in one of two ways:
+The allows taxpayers to deduct their vehicle expenses in one of two ways:

-• Actual expenses method: Using this method, you must track all your car expenses — including gas, oil, repairs, insurance, and depreciation — and deduct the portion of your total car expenses that apply to business miles.
+• Actual expenses method: Using this method, you must track all your car expenses — including gas, oil, repairs, insurance, registration fees, lease payments, and depreciation — and deduct the portion of your total car expenses that apply to business miles.

-• Standard mileage rate: Using this method, you simply deduct a flat rate for every business mile you drive, which is called the standard mileage deduction.
-In 2023, the standard mileage rate is 65.5 cents per mile for business miles.
+• Standard mileage rate method: Using this method, you simply deduct a flat rate for every business mile you drive, which is called the standard mileage deduction.
+In 2024, the standard mileage rate is 67 cents per mile for business miles.

 You may want to calculate mileage for taxes both ways to see which method gives you the biggest standard mileage deduction.

 To take a deduction for business mileage, you must show that you kept records of business miles driven.
-This is easy to do with a small notebook you keep in your car or through an app on your phone.
-You can also reconstruct miles driven from a logbook.
-No matter which method you choose, you will need to know your total miles driven for the year.
+This is easy to do with your odometer and a small recordkeeping notebook you keep in your car or through an app on your phone.
+You can also reconstruct miles driven from a mileage log book.
+No matter which method you choose, you will need to know your total miles driven for the year for business use.

-Remember, you can only count business mileage on taxes, not commuting miles.
+Remember, you can only count business mileage on taxes, not commuting miles or personal use miles.
 For example, miles driven back and forth to your regular office don’t count.
-But if you drive for business purposes such as visiting a client’s office, temporary work location, or an office supply store, you can count those business drives toward the IRS mileage deduction.
+But if you drive for business purposes, such as visiting a client’s office, temporary work location, or an office supply store, you can count those business drives toward the IRS mileage deduction.

 If you have a sole proprietorship, enter business mileage and other vehicle expense information with the Schedule C tax form for that business.
-If you have more than one business, or if you and your spouse are both business owners, be sure to enter business mileage and expenses with the correct business.
+If you have more than one business, or if you and your spouse are both self-employed small business owners, freelancers, or rideshare drivers, be sure to enter business mileage and expenses with the correct business.

 Don’t forget to keep track of any toll and parking receipts.
 You can deduct these expenses for business miles in addition to other actual expenses or the standard mileage rate.